GuillaumeMougeot/biom3d/README.md

 An easy-to-use and unofficial implementation of [nnUNet](https://github.com/MIC-DKFZ/nnUNet).

-The goal of biom3d (and of the original nnUNet) is to automatically configured the training of a U-Net deep learning model for 3D semantic segmentation.
+The goal of Biom3d (and of the original nnUNet) is to automatically configured the training of a U-Net deep learning model for 3D semantic segmentation.

-This implementation is more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.
+Biom3d is more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.
+Biom3d has also been made easy-to-use for

-This implementation does not include ensemble learning and the possibility to use 2D U-Net or 3D-Cascade U-Net yet.
-However, these options could easily be adapted to this implementation if needed.
+Biom3d does not include ensemble learning and the possibility to use 2D U-Net or 3D-Cascade U-Net yet.
+However, these options could easily be adapted if needed.

+There two main types of users of Biom3d:

+* Community users, who are interested in using the basic features of Biom3d: GUI, predictions with ready-to-use models or basic training.
+* Deep-learning developers, who are insterested in more advanced features: module parameters set-up, Biom3d new modules writing, Biom3d core-code editing etc.

+In the following documentation, we marked the advanced features with :rocket:.

 ## Installation